vincentchu/eth-private-net/README.md

 }]
 ```

-The convenience method `./eth-private-net connect` allows you to connect two nodes together.
+The convenience method `./eth-private-net connect` allows you to connect two running nodes together.
 For instance, the following will create a three node net between Alice, Bob, and Lily:

 ```
 → ./eth-private-net connect alice bob